SynteLang/SynteLang/README.md

 And for seconds is:
 	1 / ( input \* sample rate )

 In future this type system may be developed further to require a specific type for input to each operator, which will be converted on-the-fly.
+This will also enable the possibility of reducing the sample rate under heavy load, which has not been needed so far.

 ## Signals
 Signals are the way of passing values around outside of the main flow through the necklace.
 Signals which are named and not just numbers can be referred to as registers, because they *register* a value.
 Usually the initial value of a named signal is 0.
 If you want it to begin as 1, add ' to the name.
 So `a` becomes `'a`.
 Likewise you can use the double quotation mark " to have a default value of one half.
 If you want to be able to overwrite the value of a signal with `out` (more than once in a necklace), which is not normally possible, you can add ^ to the name.
 So `a` becomes `^a`.
 You can use both of these special symbols with a single signal, but the circumflex ^ must come first or it will be ignored.